JedLee6/Top150-LeetCode-Quick-Review-Notes/11_Binary_Search_Tree/086_Binary_Search_Tree_530._Minimum_Absolute_Difference_in_BST.md

                 }
                 // Update prev to current node's value. prev = current.val;

-                // Move to the right subtree.
-                current = current.right;
+                // If the current node has real right subtree, then move to the right subtree.
+Otherwise, the current node backtracks to next in-order node by temporary link. current = current.right;
             } else {
                 // Find the inorder predecessor of current.
                 TreeNode predecessor = current.left;
-                // Navigate to the rightmost node of the left subtree, which is is the rightmost node in the left subtree while (predecessor.right != null && predecessor.right != current) {
+                // Navigate to the rightmost node of the left subtree, which is is the rightmost node in the left subtree; The condition "predecessor.right != current" avoids endless loop. while (predecessor.right != null && predecessor.right != current) {
                     predecessor = predecessor.right;
                 }